bymarkone/timelanguage/README.md

 ### Schedule

-Now that you have goals and projects, you can start managing the time that you will be dedicating to these projects on a more practical way.
+Now that you have goals and projects, you can start managing the time that you will be dedicated to these projects in a more practical way.
 That is why you need a schedule.
-In a schedule you separate the days and the time slots that you will be dedicating to each project.
+In a schedule, you separate the days and the time slots that you will be reserving to each project.

 The file `schedule.gr` defines your schedule.